tvcutsem/harmony-reflect/doc/api.md

 If `target` is a proxy, calls that proxy's `iterate` trap.

-For proxies, the code `for (var name in proxy) {...}` should trigger the proxy's `iterate` trap.
-The for-in loop is then driven by the returned iterator.

 ## Reflect.freeze(target)

 Freezes the object as if by calling `Object.freeze(target)`.